 It gives you a feel of LA glam culture while also being down to earth and family-friendly.
 Here you can grab a whole food plant-based meal, a gigantic pizza, or another preferred meal of choice at one of the many restaurants in the Grove Mall.

 After you can recharge by the dancing water fountain show, go shopping and roam around the different merchants at the Farmers Market.
 You’ll find artisanal ice cream, fresh home-baked goodies, farm-fresh produce, piping hot pizza and more.

 5. Eat Tacos

 You can pick them up and head over to the Yorba Regional Park, eat them at the beach, or take them up to the Griffith Observatory.
-There you can eat tacos, let the kids run around at Griffith Park, all while enjoying the sunset over Los Angeles.
-At the observatory you’ll also find free exhibits, a planetarium ($7 for adults, $3 for children) and an enormous telescope to look through.
+There you can eat tacos and let the kids run around at Griffith Park, all while enjoying the sunset over Los Angeles.
+At the observatory, you’ll also find free exhibits, a planetarium ($7 for adults, $3 for children), and an enormous telescope to look through.